Multi-set spectral clustering of time-evolving networks using the supra-Laplacian: Networks with clusters that appear and disappear in time

 \section{Networks with clusters that appear and disappear in time}

 The spacetime graphs shown in this subsection are generated artificially, see Appendix~\ref{sec:graphgen} for details.
-We perform a spectral partitioning on the corresponding Laplacian $\ulap$ using Algorithm~\ref{alg:spec_part}.
+We perform a spectral partitioning on the corresponding {supra-}Laplacian $\ulap$ using Algorithm~\ref{alg:spec_part}.
 We intentionally chose small graphs having $N=20$ vertices and a smooth, non-abrupt transitioning of their cluster structure to provide non-trivial and challenging benchmark cases.
-We compare our approach with one of the most established clustering strategies, the Leiden algorithm~\cite{Traag2019} (an improvement of the so-called Louvain algorithm~\cite{blondel2008fast}), {adapted} in two different ways to the evolving nature of the networks. {Using both visual comparison and Cheeger ratios as quality measures,} we show that both instances of the Leiden algorithm {do not} capture the spatiotemporal nature and evolution of the clusters.
+We compare our approach with one of the most established clustering strategies, the Leiden algorithm presented in \cite{Traag2019} (an improvement of the so-called Louvain algorithm in \cite{blondel2008fast}), {adapted} in two different ways to the evolving nature of the networks. {Using both visual comparison and Cheeger ratios as quality measures,} we show that both instances of the Leiden algorithm {do not} capture the spatiotemporal nature and evolution of the clusters. {In contrast, our approach accurately detects all of the transitions that the clusters undergo, and identifies times when no clusters exist.}